multiversx/mx-docs/docs/tokens/esdt-tokens.md

 ### Transfers gas limit

-When computing the gas limit required for an ESDT transfer, our recommendation is to use 500_000 since it includes a buffer, and the remaining gas will be refunded into the sender's account.
+When computing the gas limit required for an ESDT transfer, our recommendation is to use 500_000 since it includes a buffer, and the remaining gas will be refunded to the sender's account.

 However, if one wants to calculate the exact amount of gas needed, here's the formula: